qiyokuu/qiyokuu.github.io/_tabs/about.md

 ---

 I am an IT Security Enthusiast deeply engaged with the evolving landscape of cybersecurity.
-This blog is a place where I share my projects, ideas, and Capture The Flag Writeups.
+This blog is a place where I share my projects, ideas, and Writeups.

 My experience is enriched by participating in Capture The Flag events, which refine my problem-solving skills and technical acumen.
-Dedicated to lifelong learning, I am committed to embracing the dynamics of cybersecurity and contributing to a safer digital environment. 🛡️🌐.
+Dedicated to lifelong learning, I am committed to embracing the dynamics of cybersecurity and contributing to a (hopefully) safer digital environment 🛡️🌐

-This blog is dedicated to sharing insights on Capture The Flag (CTF) competitions, Microsoft 365, advanced hunting tactics, and recent exploits in cybersecurity.
+This blog is dedicated to sharing insights on Capture The Flag (CTF) competitions, Microsoft 365, advanced hunting tactics using the Kusto Query Language, and recent exploits in the cybersecurity field.

 ## Whoami